You know what’s awesome? Having sex.

 Tit for meat

 Just like humans, chimpanzee males have been observed to share meat with unrelated females, which seems strange from an evolutionary point of view.
-Hunting is dangerous, it’s draining, so meat has a lot of value — in a sense, meat is expensive.
+Hunting is dangerous and draining, so meat has a lot of value — in a sense, meat is expensive.
 As a species, chimps are also “highly promiscuous, […] have a certain degree of female choice,” and the hunters usually “control the sharing of their catch.”

 The team followed a group of wild chimpanzees in the Taï National Park, Côte d’Ivoire, between 2003 and 2006.
 The group consisted of five adult males and 14 adult females.
-Out of these 14, eight have been in estrus (in heat) at some point during the study period.
+Out of these 14, eight had been in estrus (in heat) at some point during the study period.
 As male chimpanzees only copulate with estrous females, the analysis was restricted to pairs formed by these females and the five adult males.

 At least one estrous female was present in 64 of the total 90 successful observed hunts, and at least one anestrous female was present during 81 of the hunts.
 During this time, the team recorded 262 male to female meat transfers.
 How much and how often each male shared meat with each female varied considerably during the study, meaning each female received a different caloric benefit from each male.
 A total of 262 copulations were observed during the time the females were in estrus, in at least 30 different pairings.